pqcee/course-quicscript-K12/lectures/chapter1.md

 # Chapter 1: The Qubit

 Qubits are the fundamental units of information in quantum computing, analogous to classical bits in classical computing.
 They can be stored in "quantum memory" and processed by a "quantum processor."
 In quantum information theory, we abstract qubits for practical programming.
 But what exactly is a qubit?
-A qubit is like a classical bit, but it can exist in a superposition of both states simultaneously, thanks to the principles of quantum mechanics.
+A qubit is like a classical bit, but it can exist in a superposition (Superposition is a quantum principle that refers to a physical system that exists in multiple states simultaneously based on a specific set of solutions).
 Instead of using "0" and "1" to label its two states, we represent them as follows:

-|0⟩ and |1⟩
+|0⟩ and |1> (pronounced as 'ket-zero and ket-one respectively').

 These vectors are an abstract way to describe the states of a qubit.
 We can combine them using linear combinations, introducing coefficients (called amplitudes) like this: